 The total load placed on the scale must be within the rated capacity of the device to yield an accurate weight.
 Don’t forget about the weight of scoops or containers, although many electronic scales accommodate a tare weight separately from the rated capacity.
 A good rule of thumb is to select a scale that allows you to weigh your heaviest samples in the middle of its range.
 Applications requiring enhanced readability at higher capacities also require more sophisticated load cells, which increases cost.

-Some specifications require a specific unit of measurement such as grams, pounds, ounces, or grains.
+Some specifications require a specific unit of measurements such as grams, pounds, ounces, or grains.
 You should keep this in mind when selecting a scale, particularly if you’re looking at mechanical equipment.
-Modern electronic models frequently offer a wide range of user selectable units.
+Modern electronic models frequently offer a wide range of user-selectable units.

 What is the minimum readability?

-Are you looking for a mechanical or digital scale?
+Do you want a mechanical or digital scale?

-What size pan or weighing platform is necessary?
+What size weighing platform or pan is necessary?